liazylee/lip_reading/Lip Reading.md

     * We will split the dataset into training and testing sets.
     * We will use the training set to train the model and the testing set to evaluate the model's performance.
-3. Model Selection:(to be decided later)
+3. Model Selection(to be decided later, after we have the dataset):

     * We will explore various deep learning models, including convolutional neural networks (CNNs) ; recurrent neural networks (RNNs).such as Long Short-Term Memory(LSTM) networks; Hybrid models that combine CNNs and RNNs; End-to-End Models: models that directly map the input to the output without any intermediate steps; 3D CNNs: models that can capture temporal information from video data.
     * We will select the model that yields the best performance on the testing set.
+4. Model Training:
+5. Model Evaluation:
+6. Model Optimization:
+7. Combine Audio and Visual Cues:
+8. Ethical Considerations:
+9. Deployment:
+   * deploy the model on jetson nano.
+10. Iterate and Improve:

 ### C. Performance Optimization: